kofman10/ScreenRecorderApi/README.md

 # ScreenRecorderApi
-An API that receives data in chunks(Blob) from frontend and transcribes with deepgrams speech to text SDK On uploading a .webm file, a video.wbm file is generated in the videos directory, then the path to the directory is fed to the deepgram API for translation
+An API that receives data in chunks(Blob) from frontend and transcribes with deepgrams speech to text SDK On uploading a .webm file, a video.wbm file is generated in the videos directory, then the path to the directory is fed to the deepgram API for translation.
-Yet to serve the webm file to the frontend because of the recent deadline..but that's not an issue really :grinning:
+I am yet to serve the webm file to the frontend because of the recent deadline..but that's not an issue really :grinning:
 ## Endpoints

 ### Stop Recording